Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Formulation of the Long-Term Collision Avoidance Problem

 Note that in the new reference system, the primary position at time $t$ is deterministic and equal to $\Vec{\mu}(t)$: it will be indicated by the symbol $\vec{r}(t)$ in the following.
-The \acrlong{smd} in \cref{eq:smd1}, then, becomes a measure of the distance of $\vec{r}(t)$ from the normal distribution $\vec{s}(t)$
+The \gls{smd} in \cref{eq:smd1}, then, becomes a measure of the distance of $\vec{r}(t)$ from the normal distribution $\vec{s}(t)$

 where the argument $t$ has been dropped for simplicity.
-The value of $\ipc$ at the time instant $t$ is the integral of the \gls{pdf} of $\Vec{s}(t)$ over the sphere $\mathbb{S}_\mathrm{HBR}$ centered in $\Vec{r}$ and of radius equivalent to the combined \gls{hbr} of the two objects \cite{Serra2015}:
+The value of \gls{ipc} at the time instant $t$ is the integral of the \gls{pdf} over the sphere $\mathbb{S}_\mathrm{HBR}$ centered in $\Vec{r}$ and of radius $R$ \cite{Serra2015}:

-Analogously to Alfriend and Akella's method for $\pc$ \cite{Alfriend2000}, \cref{eq:ipceq} can be simplified by neglecting the variation of the \gls{pdf} inside the integration region.
-Indeed, in typical applications, the ellipsoid associated with the covariance is at least one order of magnitude larger than the hard body sphere.
+Analogously to Alfriend and Akella's method for \gls{pc} \cite{Alfriend2000}, \cref{eq:ipceq} can be simplified by neglecting the variation of the \gls{pdf} inside the integration region.
+Indeed, in typical applications, the ellipsoid associated with the covariance is significantly larger than the hard body sphere \cite{Patera2003Satellite}.
 The \gls{pdf}, then, is evaluated only in the central point of $\mathbb{S}_\mathrm{HBR}$ ($\vec{s}=\vec{r}$), obtaining